lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    Those may specify CRED by value or by reference, including a URI or other external reference where CRED can be retrieved from.

-   If CRED is already installed, the SPO moves to Step 2.
+   If CRED is already stored, the SPO moves to Step 2.
 Otherwise, the SPO moves to Step 3.

 2. The SPO determines if the stored CRED is currently trusted and valid, e.g., by verifying that CRED has not expired and has not been revoked.

    Performing such a validation might require the SPO to first process an EAD item included in message_X.
 For example, it can be an EAD item in EDHOC message_2 that confirms or revokes the validity of CRED_R specified by ID_CRED_R, as the result of an OCSP process {{RFC6960}}.

-   In case CRED is determined to be valid, the SPO moves to Step 9.
+   In the case that CRED is determined to be valid, the SPO moves to Step 9.
 Otherwise, the SPO moves to Step 11.

 3. The SPO attempts to retrieve CRED via ID_CRED_X or an EAD item considered at Step 1.
 Then, the SPO moves to Step 4.